isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     List<int> lst1;
     List<int, My_allocator> lst2;

-    ???
+This looks innocent enough, but now `Link` formaly depends on the allocator (eventhough it doesn't use the allocator).
+This forces redundant instantiations that can be surprisingly costly in some real-world scenarios.

-This looks innocent enough, but ???
+Typically, the solution is to make what would have been a nested class non-local, with its own minimal set of template parameters.

     template<typename T>
     struct Link {